Hunv/LeDi/LeDi.Docs/docs/source/ledi-raspberrysetupEN.rst

     auth_algs=1
     ignore_broadcast_ssid=0
     wpa=0
-    ssid=Tiwaz
+    ssid=LeDi

 Save the file with Ctrl+O and exit with Ctrl+X.
 This will configure the interface wlan0.
-The connection is named "Tiwaz" by default and unencrypted so everyone will be able to connect.
+The connection is named "LeDi" by default and unencrypted so everyone will be able to connect.

 Link the new config from the initscript file:
 .. code-block:: bash